 - If you are in Scotland, go to the Care Inspectorate website

 - If you are in Wales, go to the Care Inspectorate Wales website

 - If you are in Northern Ireland, go to the Regulation and Quality Improvement Authority website

-- Care Sourcer is an entirely free service to help you find care, offering a searchable online directory of local care agencies.
+- Care Sourcer helps you find care, offering a searchable online directory of local care agencies.
 If you need care urgently, our team of care experts are also available by telephone on freephone 0800 048 8618 to guide you through the process.